MATsxm/Misc-L10N/ethereum/src/content/developers/tutorials/uniswap-v2-annotated-code/index.md

     }
 ```

 This function calculates the address of the pair exchange for the two tokens.
-This contract is created using
-[the CREATE2 opcode](https://eips.ethereum.org/EIPS/eip-1014), so we can calculate the address using the same algorithm
-if we know the parameters it uses.
-This is a lot cheaper than asking the factory, and
+This contract is created using [the CREATE2 opcode](https://eips.ethereum.org/EIPS/eip-1014), so we can calculate the address using the same algorithm if we know the parameters it uses.
+This is a lot cheaper than asking the factory.

 ```solidity
     // fetches and sorts the reserves for a pair